winitzki/scall/tutorial/dhall_first_principles.md

 ### Variable assignments

-- Because all values should be able to get assigned to names, we need syntax for that.
+- Any part of a program should replaceable by a named constant.
+We need some syntax for that.

 The syntax must be able to specify that, say, "in whatever program that follows, the name `x` will stand for the expression `10 + 20 * 30`".

-Dhall has the following syntax for that:
+Dhall has the following syntax:

 ```dhall
 let x = 10 + 20 * 30  in  <rest_of_program>
 ```

 - This is a Dhall program (as long as `rest_of_program` is also a Dhall program).
-- This is a value (as long as `rest_of_program` is also a valid value).
+- This is an expression (as long as `rest_of_program` is also a valid expression).

 A simple example: